 The complexities of maturing your cybersecurity tech stack

-A diverse cybersecurity tech stack will include components that protect all your digital assets, including your network, operating systems, databases and applications from cyber attacks.
-What you’ll want to avoid though is the tendency to simply layer new security tools on top of your existing stack, as this can over-complicate matters when you’re already dealing with a complex threat landscape.
+A diverse cybersecurity tech stack will include components that protect all your digital assets, including your network, operating systems, databases and applications, from cyber attacks.
+What you’ll want to avoid, though, is the tendency to layer new security tools on top of your existing stack, as this can over-complicate matters when you’re already dealing with a complex threat landscape.
 In a survey by IBM, most organisations were found to use more than 45 different security tools, with each incident requiring coordination across an average of 19 tools.
 Identifying and responding to cyber threats in this way can be increasingly challenging as your analysts and engineers will have additional noise to filter through and investigate – slowing down detection and response time overall.

 Managed Detection and Response

 MDR adds a dedicated Security Operations Centre (SOC) to your infrastructure, with experienced cybersecurity analysts and engineers to monitor your infrastructure for threats and vulnerabilities.
-With fast and effective threat response, risks of attacks on your organisation are mitigated efficiently and effectively.
+With fast and effective threat response, attacks on your organisation are mitigated efficiently and effectively.
 Compared to perimeter security, MDR delivers comprehensive defence through multi-layered security that combines industry-leading security platforms with the expertise of a 24/7 SOC.

 Benefits of MDR for your organisation: